angarsky/diveintopython/learn/loops.md

     print(num)
 ```

 In this example, the loop iterates over the `numbers` list and prints each number.
-However, when the value of `num` is equal to `3`, the `break` statement is executed, causing the loop to terminate prematurely.
+However, when the value of `num` is equal to `3`, the `break` statement end `for` loop.
 The output would be: `1 2`.

+### Use `continue` with `for` Loop

-The `continue`, on the other hand, is used to skip over certain iterations of a loop based on a condition.
+The `continue`, on the other hand, is used to **skip loop iteration** based on a condition.
 When encountered, it causes the current iteration of the loop to end and proceeds with the next iteration.
 Here's an example of how to skip an iteration in the `for` loop in Python:

 ```python
 numbers = [1, 2, 3, 4, 5]